Jeremy Renner taking major steps on road to healing

 In a February Instagram post, Renner promised fans across the globe they would see his upcoming work as soon as he was back on his feet.

-And now he’s taking those first steps toward getting back at it.
+And now he’s taking those first steps toward getting back at it, WJW reports.
 He shared a physical therapy moment on Twitter along with a video showing him on an anti-gravity treadmill — on both feet!

 “I now have to find OTHER things to occupy my time so my body can recover from my will,” the tweet reads.